 On DJI drones, the horizon in photos or video footage can sometimes be tilted.
-This can be frustrating if you have devoted time to driving to a location to fly and then believe that you have captured beautiful scenery.
+This can be frustrating if you have devoted time to driving to a location to fly and believe that you have captured beautiful scenery.
 To fix this issue the gimbal needs to be calibrated so that the camera is level.
 Gimbal auto calibration is a step that I normally perform before each take off to make sure I do not find out later that the footage I expected to be great is flawed by being tilted.
 In my experience with the DJI Phantom 4 Pro drones the gimbal auto calibration usually completes within twenty to thirty seconds.

-Steps To Calibrate the Gimbal
+Steps To Calibrate The Gimbal

-3. From the side menu that displays, click the camera icon to display the Gimbal Settings screen.
+4. From the side menu that displays, click the camera icon to display the Gimbal Settings screen.

-4. Click Gimbal Auto Calibration.
+5. Click Gimbal Auto Calibration.

-5. A message will be displayed to make sure that the drone is level and there are no objects to prevent the range of motion of the gimbal.
+6. A message will be displayed to make sure that the drone is level and there are no objects to prevent the range of motion of the gimbal.
 Click OK.

-6. After clicking OK, the gimbal will begin calibration and will rotate around in different directions.
+7. After clicking OK, the gimbal will begin calibration and will rotate around in different directions.
 The percentage progress will be displayed on the screen.

-7. When calibrating is complete a Gimbal Calibrated message will be displayed on the main screen of the DJI GO app.
+8. When calibrating is complete a Gimbal Calibrated message will be displayed on the main screen of the DJI GO app.

 The above steps are a quick way to ensure that your aerial photos and videos come out as expected with an even flat horizon.